 - Introduce algae and waste-eating fish.

 - Use a wave maker.

 By following the above, you should have crystal clear fish tank water in no time.
 So let’s look at how and why each tip should work.

 There are three main types of filters in an aquarium, mechanical filtration, biological filtration, and chemical filtration.
 A good quality filter will contain multiple filter layers, usually consisting of all three, but you can usually add extra filtration layers to cheaper filters through the use of ready-made pads or filter media bags.

-Mechanical filtration generally deals with filtering out the large impurities such as food waste and poop, while chemical filtration binds to small impurities making them larger and easier to trap.
+Mechanical filtration generally deals with filtering out large impurities, such as food waste and poop, while chemical filtration binds to small impurities, making them larger and easier to trap.
 Biological filtration is where bacteria convert harmful chemicals such as ammonia into less harmful chemicals like nitrates.

 Maintaining a good filtration system is one of the most important things you can do if you want to get crystal clear aquarium water.
 A good filter will help remove excess waste, uneaten food, and other debris from your water.

 It is essential to regularly clean your filter media to prevent it from becoming clogged and ineffective.
 Some filters will have an indicator light that will tell you when it is time to clean the filter, but a regular cleaning schedule is best.

 Clean your filter when you change your tank water.
 You can rinse the filter media and sponges in a bucket of old tank water (before you throw it away), or rinse it under hot tap water.
 Give it a thorough rinse in a bucket of the old fish tank water to retain some of the benificial bacteria that has been washed away..

 Large amounts of beneficial bacteria grow within your filter media, and rinsing under a hot tap washes it away.